 Step 1: Choose Your Channels

 The best advice I can give you today is to focus your efforts on the social media channels that make the most sense for your particular organization.
-I’ve even created a free quiz to help you narrow that down!

 Good news!
 You now have my permission to put aside the channels that no longer make sense for your organization. ?